-Maids Of Honor Share Wedding Toasts That Made Bride Cry
+Maids Of Honor Share Intense Part Of Their Wedding Toast That Made Bride Ugly Cry

 One of the hardest, scariest moments of being a maid of honor isn't having to plan a fun bachelorette party or decide which games to play during the bridal shower.